Skyshader77/Lacryma-Hydra/chapter17-0.typ

 Pastries were brought before her hungry eyes.
 It was impossible for a handmaiden to receive this abundance of sweets.
 As Livia, however, the finest cooks in the Empire had to deliver the most delectable cakes Nix has ever tasted.

 She deserved it after all.
 The ingredients for the vial she had deposited in the Faith's well were ordered from apothecaries using Domitian's signet.
 There was no world in which she would allow the Faith and the Purpleborn to unite against the Red Guild.

-She had followed the Purpleborn to their chambers in her feline form.
-The two simpletons fell asleep unaware, allowing her to slip within Livia's skin.

 Nix snapped her fingers.
 Lute players began reciting war ballads.
 Bronze balls rumbled from the depths of the imposing structure.